Skip to main content

 However, because young people take longer to process alcohol than adults, it is a good idea for them to drink less, or not to drink at all.

-Alcohol poses particular risks to young people under 15 and government advice is that children under this age should not drink.
+Alcohol poses particular risks to young people under 15 years old and children under this age should not drink.

 Under 18 years old

-A licensed premises or registered clubs may allow:
+A licensed premises or registered club may allow:

 • a young person accompanied by an adult to be in the bar area (but not at the bar) in premises up to 9.00 pm (10.00 pm in registered sporting clubs)

-• a young person to stay on the premises until 9.30 pm to consume a meal purchased before 9.00 pm
+• a young person to stay on the premises until 9.30 pm if eating a meal bought before 9.00 pm

-A young person under 18 is allowed to be in:
+A young person under 18 years old is allowed to be in:

 • an off-licence, if they are accompanied by an adult

-• a licensed refreshment room at railway station, airport, harbour terminal or bus station
+• a licensed refreshment room at a railway station, airport, harbour terminal or bus station

 • the bar area in a sporting club until 11.00 pm between 1 May and 30 September and for three prize-giving ceremonies in a calendar year